Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Mostar, nicknamed the “City of Sunshine” for its high frequency of sunny days, is one of the most fascinating places to visit in Bosnia and Herzegovina, and in the entire Balkan region.
+Mostar, nicknamed the “City of Sunshine” for its high frequency of sunny days, is one of the most fascinating places to visit in Bosnia and Herzegovina, and an essential stop on any Balkans road trip.

 Mostar has a rich history characterized by the peaceful coexistence of three peoples: Muslim Bosniaks, Orthodox Serbs, and Catholic Croats.
 The city is most well-known for its iconic UNESCO-designated Old Bridge, or Stari Most, from which local divers plunge into the icy Neretva river below.
 The bridge lends the city its name, Mostar, or “Bridge Keeper,” and many of the top things to do in Mostar center on Stari Most.